ljfa-ag/Glass-Shards/README.md

 Stained glass and panes drop stained glass shards.
 They can be recolored using dyes, or you can use Gunpowder to remove the color.

 ##Building
-Make sure you grab the JARs for Chisel, EnderIO, MineFactory Reloaded, Tinkers Construct and Thermal Expansion and place them in the libs folder.
+Make sure you grab the JARs for Chisel, EnderIO, MineFactory Reloaded, Tinkers Construct and CoFH Core and place them in the libs folder.